UBCSailbot/raye-global-pathfinding/README.md

     example_tests/NewTest.h)
 ```

-To run the tests, use CMake to compile the project, then run `basic_tests` in `build`.
+To run the tests, use CMake to compile the project, then run `basic_tests` in `build/bin`.
 It will notify you if tests pass or fail.

 If your tests fail, it will make the build fail which will make people upset.